theothernt/AerialViews/README.md

 - The app contains a video manifest (ie. a list of links) which it uses to figure out what videos to play in which format (1080p, 4K, HDR, etc)

 - When using **local** playback, the app searches for the same filenames (eg. xyz.mov) locally instead of making a request to a remote web server

-- It's important to note that **local** playback ignores videos that do not match the filenames found in the JSON manifest

 - **Local** videos can be placed in any folder